Slade: American breakthrough (1983–1984)

-In late 1983, Holder joined Lea in record production producing, among other things, Girlschool's cover of the T-Rex song "20th Century Boy" and the album "Play Dirty" which featured two Slade tracks, "Burning in the Heat of Love" and "High and Dry".
+In late 1983, Holder joined Lea in record production producing, among other things, Girlschool's cover of the T-Rex song "20th Century Boy" and the album Play Dirty which featured two Slade tracks, "Burning in the Heat of Love" and "High and Dry".
 Toward the end of the year, American glam metal band Quiet Riot released a cover version of "Cum on Feel the Noize" on Pasha Records and distributed by Columbia Records.
-It became a huge hit, peaking at number five in the Billboard charts and helping their debut album Metal Health to the top, selling seven million copies on the way.
-As a result, Slade's original was re-released in the UK but disappointingly it only reached number 98.
+It became a hit, peaking at number five in the Billboard 100, and helping their debut album Metal Health to the top, selling seven million copies on the way.
+As a result, Slade's original was re-released in the UK but only reached number 98.
 However, the success of a Slade track in the US charts prompted CBS Records to sign Slade to their CBS Associated label and in mid-1984, released the single "Run Runaway".
 The single eventually peaked at number 20 on the Billboard Hot 100 for a total of 17 weeks, and topped the American mainstream rock chart.
 It was Slade's first and only top 20 hit in the States.
 Its success, it has been suggested, was partly due to the accompanying music video which was filmed at Eastnor Castle in Ledbury, Herefordshire, England and was heavily shown on the MTV music channel.
-In August 1984, "My Oh My" was released in the US as a follow-up; it peaked at number 37 for a total of 11 weeks, again with the help of a heavily-rotated music video on MTV.
+In August 1984, "My Oh My" was released in the US as a follow-up; it peaked at number 37 for a total of 11 weeks, again with the help of a heavily rotated music video on MTV.
 Quiet Riot meanwhile released another Slade song, "Mama Weer All Crazee Now", which peaked at number 51.

 The Amazing Kamikaze Syndrome was reworked with a couple of alternative tracks and different artwork, and was released in North America as Keep Your Hands Off My Power Supply.
 The album was a success, getting to number 33 in the US and number 26 in Canada.
 The final single from the album was "Slam the Hammer Down" which peaked at number 92.
 A tour with Ozzy Osbourne was cancelled after several warm-up gigs, when Lea collapsed in the dressing room after a performance.
 He was later diagnosed with hepatitis C. The band returned to the UK and did not tour again, mainly due to differences within the band and problems in Holder's family life.